-Hopefully by now you and your young person have built a friendship and want to keep hanging out.
-Things might look a little different and you might hang out a little less, and that's all good.
+Hopefully the 12-month milestone you and your young person have built a strong friendship and want to keep hanging out.
+Things might stay the same, or look a little different and you might hang out a little less, and that's all good.
 Let's talk about it!